 Rugby World Cup: Controversies So Far25th Sep 2019 |

-The Cup takes place only a few days after the send-off of assistant coach to the Welsh team, Rob Howley, over allegedly violating anti-corruption and betting regulations.
+The World Cup takes place only a few days after the send-off of assistant coach to the Welsh team, Rob Howley, over allegedly violating anti-corruption and betting regulations.
 Speculations on what Howley did ranged from betting against his own team winning to money laundering, but the newest discoveries indicate that it is more likely that the scandal actually involved a small amount of money staked on Wales to win.

-The welsh team is in a tricky situation, having lost Howley, who captained the team, joined the Lions as a player and coach five times, scored the winning try for Wasps Rugby Football Club in a European Cup final, and oversaw the Six Nations title campaign of 2013.
+The Welsh team is in a tricky situation, having lost Howley, who captained the team, joined the Lions as a player and coach five times, scored the winning try for Wasps Rugby Football Club in a European Cup final, and oversaw the Six Nations title campaign of 2013.
 The majority of the team has never even played an international match without Howley.

 The scandal is under investigation but as Martyn Phillips, CEO of Welsh Rugby Union said: